JamesTsay-12/blog-site/_posts/2025-08-05-Cancer-Testing.md

 ### Final Thoughts and Recommendations

-If you’re reading this: please get your colonoscopy as early as your insurance allows — at 45, or earlier (40) if you have a family history.
+If you're reading this: please get your colonoscopy as early as your insurance allows — at 45, or earlier (40) if you have a family history.
 Colonoscopies can not only provide a definitive diagnosis but can also remove precancerous polyps before they turn malignant.

-I remain hopeful that early cancer screening becomes more accurate, accessible, and widespread in the years to come.
-We are only scratching the surface on what’s possible for cancer diagnostics and treatment.
-After years in the trenches of biotech R&D – and as a son watching a loved one stay upbeat through her suffering– I’m astounded by what science and the human spirit can do.
-We can’t as a society give up on researchers, the biotech industry, and clinicians in terms of funding and trust, and we have to plow forward for a better future for mankind.
-My mom heroically fought stage 4 cancer for over a decade, and I'm very hopeful that new patients will live long enough to benefit from the newest technology to diagnose and treat cancer in the future.
+But this experience has also shown me where we're failing as an industry and healthcare system, and it's not for lack of trying.
+The biotech professionals I work with put in long and stressful hours developing technologies they genuinely believe will save lives.
+The doctors I've met—including my mom's oncologist—are carrying the weight of delivering devastating news to families like mine, often with inadequate tools to offer real hope.
+These people are burning out trying to bridge the gap between what we can test for and what we can actually treat.
+They deserve better support, and patients deserve the breakthroughs their dedication should be producing.

+What I find extremely frustrating is the communication breakdown.
+When I had to interrupt my mom's appointment to ask about targeted therapies, that wasn't a failure of medical knowledge—it was a system that doesn't give doctors time to walk patients through their options and their reasoning adequately.
+We have to directly ask for complex genomic reports with no bottom line/summary.
+My mom shouldn't have needed a son in the industry to decode what her results meant.
+I really wonder what most other people do!

+I'm also disappointed by the impatience of investors and policymakers who expect quick returns on cancer research.
+The technology I helped build took many years to develop and deploy.
+The drugs that might have helped my mom are still in clinical trials because developing effective cancer treatments takes decades, not months.
+We can't keep pulling funding when the timeline doesn't match quarterly earnings reports.

+My mom has been fighting this disease for over a decade with more courage than I could ever manage.
+The doctors treating her are doing everything they can with the tools available.
+The scientists and engineers developing new tools are working themselves to exhaustion.
+But we're letting all of them down by not committing to the long, expensive, often frustrating work of turning promising lab results into treatments that actually save lives.

+Still, I remain hopeful because I've seen what dedicated people can accomplish when they have the resources and time to do it right.
+We just need to give them both.

 For those interested, I’ll include a deeper dive into KRAS mutations and the current state of targeted therapies in a supplemental post.